 New Avenues to Teaching (NAT)

-New Avenues to Teaching (NAT) is an initiative that aims to increase the diversity of the Irish teaching force.
+New Avenues to Teaching (NAT) was an initiative that aimed to increase the diversity of the Irish teaching force.

 We want to encourage and support students from groups that are currently considered to be under-represented in teaching to achieve their goal of becoming a post-primary teacher with the School of Education in UCC.